Tripartite Tractate: Commentary

 The work is introduced by Harold W. Attridge and Elaine H. Pagels in the James M. Robinson version of the Nag Hammadi Library.
 They state that the Tractate is "an elaborate, but untitled, Valentinian theological treatise which gives an account of devolution from and reintegration into the primordial godhead.
 The text is divided by scribal decoration into three segments which contain the major acts of the cosmic drama; hence its modern title."
 It represents a previously unknown revision of Valentinian theology in the above-mentioned scholars' opinions.
 They even posit that the text may be "a response to the criticism of orthodox theologians such as Irenaeus of Lyons or Hippolytus."
 They also notice that the text "displays some affinities with Origen's doctrines".

 Furthermore, "The first part describes emanation of all supernatural entities from their primal source.
 It begins with the Father, described primarily as through a via negativa as an utterly transcendent entity.
 What can be affirmed is that he is unique and monadic.
 The insistence on the unitary character of the Father distinguishes the text from most other Valentinians who posit a primal masculine feminine dyad, although some members of the school, such as those mentioned by Hippolytus, also hold to a monadic first principle."
 The godhead is thus less complex.
-The Son and the Church (Ekkeslia) then emanate from the Father.
+The Son and the Church (Ekklesia) then emanate from the Father.
 Rather than an ogdoad, a trinity is affirmed.
 While Eusebius of Caesarea mentions that Valentinus taught a trinity in his work 'on the three natures', this was likely a trinity of natures in one godhead rather than three persons.

 Paul Linjamaa argues that ethically, the Tripartite Tractate is "an example of early Christian determinism."
 Although the Valentinians rejected free will, they did not "disregard ethics as irrelevant," as their opponents claimed.